ubihazard/probook-4x30s/README.md

 Credits
 -------

-All credits go to [Acidanthera team](https://github.com/acidanthera), [RehabMan](https://github.com/RehabMan), [dortania](https://github.com/dortania), and the rest of talented individuals who work hard to make running macOS on regular PCs and unsupported hardware a reality.
+All credits go to [Acidanthera team](https://github.com/acidanthera), [RehabMan](https://github.com/RehabMan), [dortania](https://github.com/dortania), and the rest of talented individuals who worked hard to make running macOS on regular PCs and unsupported hardware a reality.

 ⭐ Support
 ---------